jsnns/workbyjacob.com/_posts/2019-06-04-determine-a-products-value.markdown

 ![Score Formula](/images/posts/pf-cost-score.png){:class="post-image"}

 In practice, this formula can be applied to rank multiple items.
 Given a set of choices the highest score is most valuable.
-Take for example, trying to pick between different pairs of shoes:
+Take, for example, trying to pick between different pairs of shoes:

 | Name              | Cost | Durability | Effectiveness | Score |
 | ----------------- | ---- | ---------- | ------------- | ----- |